standrewsfashioncollective/website/README.md

 # website
-The first repository on GitHub for Style Society.
+The first repository on GitHub for St Andrews Fashion Collective.